TheCrazyGM/hive-nectar/docs/installation.rst

 ============
 The minimal working python version is 3.5.x

-nectar can be installed parallel to python-steem.
+nectar can be installed parallel to python-steem/beem.

 For Debian and Ubuntu, please ensure that the following packages are installed: